-All applications for places in reception or during the school year must be made direct to the applicant's home local authority on the appropriate application form.
+All applications for places in year 7 or during the school year must be made direct to the applicant's home Local Authority on the appropriate application form.
 The application form and supporting information will be available on Cornwall Council's website.
-There is no supplementary information form required by the Trust Board for the admitting school.
+There is no supplementary information form required by the Trustees of WeST.